gokulkr14/apigee_environment_migrationtool/readme.md

 # Apigee Environment Configuration Migration Tool
-Is a commandline tool built on NodeJs used to migrate Apigee environment configurations (KeyValueMaps, Target Servers) across different environments.
+This a commandline tool built on NodeJs to migrate Apigee environment configurations (KeyValueMaps, Target Servers) across different environments.
 It leverages the JSON request structure used by Apigee Management APIs.

 ##Features
 1. KeyValueMap (KVM)